ajakaja/ajakaja.github.io/_cache/bayes.md

 Of course, if you're _wrong_ about $$P(H)$$, then on average in reality you will change your mind after $$O$$.
 The point is, though, that if you _expected_ to change your mind upon observing $$O$$ in one direction or another, you could just imagine testing $$O$$ and make the change anyway.
 You already know enough to update your prior without doing another experiment.

-More [here](https://www.lesswrong.com/posts/jiBFC7DcCrZjGmZnJ/conservation-of-expected-evidence), including the delightful real-life example that if living a sinful life makes a medieval woman more likely to be a witch, then living a virtuous life _must_ make a medieval woman _less_ likely to be a witch.
+More [here](https://www.lesswrong.com/posts/jiBFC7DcCrZjGmZnJ/conservation-of-expected-evidence), including the delightful real-life example that if living a sinful life makes a medieval woman more likely to be a witch, then living a virtuous life _must_ make a medieval woman _less_ likely to be a witch, contrary to how some of those medieval trials used to go.

 ------